 Student selective components (SSCs) form an important part of the medical undergraduate curriculum.
 An SSC provides a fourth year medical student with a chance to build upon their mental health experience by concentrating on an area they enjoy or were not given an opportunity to cover before.

-TEWV has an interesting and innovative student selected components (SSC) portfolio for 2013.
+TEWV has interesting and innovative SSCs available.
 We have included all areas of psychiatry as well as several collaborative projects.
-Most of the modules are new and several of them are non-medical.

 We believe that our specialism has relevance to all clinicians and disciplines, and with this in mind, we encourage all students to consider psychiatry as an SSC option.